Spinal Cord Stimulator Trial and Implantation

-Spinal Cord Stimulator Trial and Implant
+What is Spinal Cord Stimulator Trial and Implantation?

 The spinal cord stimulator trial, which lasts about a week, involves stimulation through thin wires inserted into the body and controlled by an external transmitter.
 The trial procedure usually takes about 30 to 90 minutes and is done in a clinic, day surgery center, or hospital.
-Leads, which are thin, flexible wires, are placed in the area near the spine using a special needle.
+Leads, which are thin, flexible wires, are placed in near the spine using a special needle.
 The leads are connected to an external wireless neurostimulator that is secured to the patient’s back during the trial.

 The generator is implanted near the abdomen, upper buttocks, or upper chest, depending on where the pain originates.
-Usually patients are discharged the same day and gradually increase their activity after two to three weeks of healing.
+Usually patients are discharged the same day and can gradually increase their activity after two to three weeks of healing.

 Your spine surgeon will give you specific information related to your particular condition and lifestyle goals, as well as a detailed description of the surgery and instructions on how to make the best recovery.

 The UTHealth Neurosciences Spine Center brings together a multidisciplinary team of board-certified, fellowship-trained neurosurgeons, neurologists, researchers, and pain management specialists who work together to help provide relief for even the most complex problems.
 Your team will share insights, leading to better treatment decisions and outcomes.